 FINSYNC’s integrated suite of financial services software includes a bill payer that makes quick work of online payments.
 It also features a payments “inbox” that provides vendors a secure way to receive payments and the details of the transaction — without sharing sensitive bank account information.

 Perhaps most importantly, the use of a detail-rich payments platform can help you manage your business’ cash flow.
-The remittance advice from your customers helps create a real-time snapshot of your receivables and outlays, and gives you a clear sense of future transactions.
+The remittance advice from your customers helps create a real-time snapshot of your receivables and outlays.
+Giving you a clear sense of future transactions.

 Isn’t it time to drop those envelopes for something that really pays off?